chef-boneyard/chef-web-docs-2016/includes_data_bag/includes_data_bag_encryption_verify.rst

 .. code-block:: bash

-   knife data bag create passwords mysql
+   $ knife data bag create passwords mysql

-where "passwords" is the name of the data bag, "mysql" is the name of the data bag item.
+where "passwords" is the name of the data bag and "mysql" is the name of the data bag item.
 This will return something similar to:

 .. code-block:: javascript